 Becoming a better listener is to a great degree a matter of changing our habits.

-Difficulties in acquiring listening skill will be encountered while ever listening blocks interfere with communication.
+Difficulties acquiring listening skill will be encountered while ever listening blocks interfere with communication.
 Some of the major ways we cripple communication, whether deliberate or unintentional are:

 These barriers to effective listening carry grave consequences to a situation or relationship.
-It is far from an exhaustive list and should include anything that stymies Humans from understanding each other.
+It is far from an exhaustive list and should include anything that stymies Humans from knowing and understanding each other.
 For instance, boredom, or obsession with always being right.

 The Importance Of Listening Rocks!